LAB02-Research/HASS.Agent/README.md

 #### 3. Satellite Service

-From here, you can configure there service's inner workings (MQTT, commands, sensors ..).
+From here, you can configure the service's inner workings (MQTT, commands, sensors ..).

 Use the `copy from hass.agent` button on the `MQTT` tab to easily copy your MQTT configuration (the service will use its own client ID).
 Remember to click `send and activate config` afterwards!